Talc-AI/OpenReward/README.md

 Q: Is there a chat format we should use for the inputs to the reward function?
 A: We should use the messages/chat format from the OpenAI API.

+## Compatibility

+OpenReward has built in support to integrate nicely with the following projects:
+ - [ ] TinyZero
+ - [ ] Huggingface TRL GRPO/open-r1